-The endometrial thickness is a commonly measured parameter on routine gynaecological ultrasound and MR imaging.
-The appearance as well as the thickness of the endometrium will depend upon whether the patient is of reproductive age or post-menopausal and if of reproductive age, at what point in the menstrual cycle they are examined.
+Endometrial thickness is a commonly measured parameter on routine gynaecological ultrasound and MR imaging.
+The appearance as well as the thickness of the endometrium will depend on whether the patient is of reproductive age or post-menopausal and if of reproductive age, at what point in the menstrual cycle they are examined.

 The endometrium should be measured in the long-axis or sagittal plane.
 The measurement is of the thickest echogenic area from one basal endometrial interface across the endometrial canal to the other basal endometrium.
 Care should be taken not to include the hypo-echoic myometrium in this measurement.

 Commonly accepted trans-vaginal ultrasound values are as follows.

 In pre menopausal patients it significantly varies according to the stage of the menstrual cycle.

 - early proliferative phase (day 6-14 ) : 5-7 mm

 - late proliferative - pre ovulatory phase : up to 11 mm